Retrovirus: Group VI viruses

-Note that according to ICTV 2017, genus Spumavirus has been divided into five genera, and its former type species Simian foamy virus is now upgraded to genus Simiispumavirus with not less than 14 species, including new type species Eastern chimpanzee simian foamy virus.

 Group VII viruses

 Both families in Group VII have DNA genomes contained within the invading virus particles.
 The DNA genome is transcribed into both mRNA, for use as a transcript in protein synthesis, and pre-genomic RNA, for use as the template during genome replication.
 Virally encoded reverse transcriptase uses the pre-genomic RNA as a template for the creation of genomic DNA.